StThomas-SEIS660/Lab-03/Lab-03-Instructions.md

 **Prerequisites**

-You must have run the Linux tutorial (or be comfortable otherwise with Linux command-line tools).
+Lab 1: You must have configured ssh and run the Linux tutorial (or be comfortable otherwise with Linux command-line tools).

-You must have successfully created your own virtual machine (VM) using Vagrant.
+Lab 2: You must have successfully created your own virtual machine (VM) using Vagrant.

-You will do the exercises on your new Vagrant VM.

 ## Part 1: Command line operations ##

+You will do the exercises in this part on your new Vagrant VM.

 Using the skills you learned in the previous lab,  perform the following steps: